aysanaghazadeh/aysanaghazadeh.github.io/_pages/about.md

   - /about.html
 ---

-I'm a year PhD candidate in Computer Science at the University of Pittsburgh, working under the supervision of [Dr. Adriana Kovashka](https://people.cs.pitt.edu/~kovashka/index.htm).
+I'm a PhD candidate in Computer Science at the University of Pittsburgh, working under the supervision of [Dr. Adriana Kovashka](https://people.cs.pitt.edu/~kovashka/index.htm).
 My research interests are Computer Vision, Multimodal Reasoning, and Generative AI.
 My current research is on:
 * Generation and Evaluation of Persuasive Advertisement Images
   * Persuasiveness, Creativity, and alignment evaluation
   * Image generation for abstract text inputs